badriadhikari/neural-networks-using-tensorflow/README.md

 # A crash course on neural networks using Keras
-Welcome to a crash course on feed-forward neural networks using Keras.
-This course has 10 scaffolded activities that gradually lead to the final 10th Activity.
+This is mini crash course on feed-forward neural networks using Keras.
+It has 10 scaffolded activities that gradually lead to the final 10<sup>th</sup> Activity.
 If you already have some background in Tensorflow, Keras, and/or machine learning, you may be also be interested to take the [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) that Google recently released.

 --------------